-The Best Ergonomic Mechanical Keyboards for 2021
+The Best Ergonomic Mechanical Keyboards in 2022

 Look at that design.
 You may have never seen keyboards that look like this, but they do exist.
 If you need an ergonomic keyboard in its finest form, this can be an option.
 It’s designed to support your work position.

 Since the keyboard is split in two sections, you can adjust the angles to the needs.
 They can be separated up to 20 inches far.
 The design isn’t the only thing that contributes to the great typing feel.
 The mechanical switches further elevate that comfort.

 As we know, tactile feedback of mechanical switches help us type faster.
 This keyboard uses Cherry MX brown that has distinct qualities like a low activation force and the ability to endure 50 million strokes.
 It has more features to offer.

 Apart from 9 custom layouts, you’ll also be provided with macro recording and office hotkeys.
 Setup is easy as you just have to plug the keyboard into the compatible slot.

 Just make sure your computer runs one of the newer Windows version, from 7 to 10.
 Other supported platforms include Chrome, Linux, And Mac OS X. Compatibility isn’t an issue, and we dare say it’s much better than those with only Windows support.

 2. Ergonomic Keyboard, Natural Wired Mechanical Gaming Keyboard, X-Bows Ergo USB RGB Backlt MS TKL Sculpt Keyboard